avryjacksoncom/FurryCalendarApiRepo/README.md

 - This is the final code that has been working really well.
 I dont have to look at my program or code anymore.
 Since it handles all errors that I found during developing this.

-## Why did I even build this?

-I've created an automated calendar to make the furry fandom more accessible to those who may not know much about it.
-Many people aren't aware of the community unless they have a personal connection to someone already involved.
-I've met individuals who didn't realize how large and vibrant this community is.
-My goal is to make it easier for newcomers to discover and join the fandom without needing to know someone from within it.

-## Who am I helping with this?

-The community is supported by various channels, one of which has over 2,000 members on Telegram, posting events related to the fandom.
-My website is designed to assist not only those who are unfamiliar with the fandom but also the organizers who manage these events.
-By automating the process of event posting, my calendar saves organizers from having to manually input all the details.
-After reaching out to the people who run many of these events, I’ve received positive feedback about how much my program helps them.
-They’re excited about the tool, and the website I'm currently developing based off their input and suggestions.

 ## Example event message:

 We are having an event on 4/29/25!